ostueker/ACENET_Summer_School_OpenMP/_episodes/04-calculating-areas.md

 > What happens if you change the step size?
 {: .challenge}

 You can get better or worse accuracy based on step size.
 We still want to see what happens to the time this program takes, but we will do it a different way.
-Since we just want to see the total amount of time, we will use the program time.
+Since we just want to see the total amount of time, we will use the program `time`.

 > ## Timing
 > You can use the time utility to get the amount of time it takes for a program to run.